labordynamicsinstitute/metajelo-demo/README.md

-# Demo of metajelo in actio
+# Demo of metajelo in action

 [metajelo](https://github.com/labordynamicsinstitute/metajelo) is being developed to have richer metadata on linked objects associated with articles, with just-enough information.

 This mini website demonstrates how metajelo can work.
+It is available at [https://labordynamicsinstitute.github.io/metajelo-demo/](https://labordynamicsinstitute.github.io/metajelo-demo/).

 [metajelo-mockup.html](metajelo-mockup.html) is a simple mockup.